RobertoFreireDev/Game-Engine/README.md

 work on bloom effect.
 right now it draws again the image with offset in x and y. add more offsets from 1 until to offset number

-**Editor:**

-- use a toggle key to expand/collapse map editor so whole page shows the map